 - Walk or use local transport – we always walk as much as we can because we find walking by far a better way to get to know a place than catching a subway or even bus, but if you can’t walk somewhere then public transport is the next best option for getting around.
 The people-watching and eavesdropping opportunities aside, in most places it’s cheaper than catching a cab, especially if you’re settling in for a while and can buy weekly or monthly transport passes.

-- Eat in more than you eat out – when we’re on short trips we tend to eat out for breakfast, lunch and dinner, but when we’re settling into one place for a while, we will only eat out once a day and cook or prepare the other meals ourselves.
+- Eat like locals and eat in more than you eat out – when we’re on short trips we tend to eat out for breakfast, lunch and dinner, but when we’re settling into one place for a while, we will only eat out once a day and cook or prepare the other meals ourselves.
 That doesn’t mean you always have to eat at home – although that can be fun too, especially when you make friends and invite them over – you can put together a picnic for lunch in a park, a barbecue to enjoy beside a beach, or take a bottle of wine and some cheese and cold cuts and sit by a lake.
 Even cold beers and sandwiches can be amazing if you’ve made them yourself from local produce and you eat them in a spectacular spot.

 - Shop where the locals shop – whether it’s a fresh food market, a local supermarket or specialty shops in a suburb, you’re always going to pay less for your groceries and fruit and vegetables than you would in a mini-mart in a tourist zone or even a supermarket in the city centre.
 You’ll also gain an insight into the everyday life of that place and how the locals shop, eat and even socialize.
 Also, often you only figure out where the best places to buy are after being in a place for a while.